pablodecm/phd_thesis/src/103_chapter_3.md

 top quark mass or expected background rate), account for limitation on the experimentally measured parameterisations of certain phenomena (e.g. parton density functions uncertainties) or represent the accuracy limits of calibration between data and simulation.
+Nuisance parameters can also represent additional degrees of freedom in the model that cover for possible wrong assumptions or qunatify imprecisions due to the limited of simulated observations.

 Because the actual generative process for the experimental data is not known perfectly, the simulation-based model is extended with additional parameters